cody-barker/portland-native-plants/README.md

 Runs the client in development mode.\
 Open [http://localhost:4000](http://localhost:4000) to view it in your browser.

-The page will reload when you make changes.\
+The page will reload when you make changes.

 ## For Contributors
-If you'd like to contribute to the database, please email me at codybarker.or@gmail.com We need images!
+If you'd like to contribute to the database, please email me at codybarker.or@gmail.com.
+We need images!

 ##  Support
 e: codybarker.or@gmail.com